-When I decided whether it was worthwhile to write about solving my jigsaw puzzle, I realized something.
+When I decided whether it was worthwhile to write about solving my jigsaw puzzles, I realized something.
 The methods I use, or learning to use, in the solution to this problem are the techniques I use in everyday life and in writing my novels.
-If you think about it, coming up with a plot that makes sense and plausible, is like solving a jigsaw puzzle.
+If you think about it, coming up with a plot that makes sense and is plausible is like solving a jigsaw puzzle.

 It’s the journey that matters.

 So, as I sit in front of my jigsaw puzzle or write my next brilliant novel, remember this.
 I will relentlessly search every elusive piece that hides from my intense gaze.
 I will find you and put you into your place in the world.
 You cannot escape, and I will assimilate you.

 And when I do, all will be fine in the world.

 I was wondering if someone could tell me where I can purchase the Mermaid on the Sea floor puzzle.
 I have been looking for it online, but I haven’t been able to locate it yet.
 It is so pretty it takes my breath away.
 I would appreciate any help I could get!